-While we don’t have a magic wand to make your to-do list shorter, we do have some science-backed tips and hacks to help you get through it faster—and with less stress—than ever before.
+While we don't have a magic wand to make your to-do list shorter, we do have some science-backed tips and hacks to help you get through the day's tasks faster—and with less stress—than ever before.

 When you arrive at work each morning, set aside 15 minutes to make a plan for the day ahead—but be strategic about it.
 Try to think about your overall goal, and then break down how you’re going to accomplish that step by step.

-If you’re like me, you look at your to-do list and think, “I’ll just do these quick tasks first to give me some momentum and sense of accomplishment, and then I’ll tackle those big audacious ones.”
-That’s all well and good, but that doesn’t leave much time or energy to get the most challenging tasks done, so they often bleed over into the next day.
+You may look at your to-do list and think, “I’ll just do these quick tasks first to give me some momentum and a sense of accomplishment, and then I’ll tackle those big audacious ones.”
+That’s all well and good, but that doesn't leave much time or energy to get the most challenging tasks done, so they often bleed over into the next day.